-Minimalist Europe Card Bus (MECB) – Improved Prototype Cards!
+Minimalist Europe Card Bus (MECB) – 6309 PLCC packaged CPU Card

 The first Card that I designed for MECB, was my original Prototype Card.
 I had originally intended to also create a second Prototype Card with a PLD present, for prototyping …